Leonard Kleinrock: ARPANET

-Larry Roberts brought Leonard Kleinrock into the ARPANET project informally in May 1967.
-Roberts learned about packet switching from a paper written by Donald Davies, presented at the October 1967 Symposium on Operating Systems Principles.
-Roberts subsequently incorporated the concept into the ARPANET design.
-He formally contracted with Kleinrock in 1969 to measure the performance of packet switching in the ARPANET.
-Kleinrock's mathematical work in the early 1970s influenced the development of the early ARPANET.
+A contemporary from MIT, Larry Roberts, brought Leonard Kleinrock into the ARPANET project informally in early 1967.
+Roberts asked Frank Westervelt to explore the questions of message size and contents for the network, and to write a position paper on the intercomputer communication protocol including “conventions for character and block transmission, error checking and retransmission, and computer and user identification."
+Later that year, Roberts learned about packet switching from a paper written by Davies, presented at the October 1967 Symposium on Operating Systems Principles, and incorporated the concept into the proposal for the ARPANET.

+Kleinrock was awarded a contract in 1968 to establish a Network Measurement Center (NMC) to measure and model the performance of the network.
+His mathematical work studied and influenced the development of the early ARPANET.
+In addition, Kleinrock managed the software team at UCLA — including Steve Crocker, Jon Postel, and Vint Cerf — who developed the host-host protocol for the ARPANET, the Network Control Program (NCP).

-The first message on the ARPANET was sent by a UCLA student programmer, Charley Kline, who was supervised by Kleinrock.
-At 10:30 p.m, on October 29, 1969 from Boelter Hall 3420, the school's main engineering building, Kline transmitted from the university's SDS Sigma 7 host computer to the Stanford Research Institute's SDS 940 host computer.
+The first message on the ARPANET was sent by a UCLA undergraduate student, Charley Kline, who was supervised by Kleinrock.
+At 10:30 p.m, on October 29, 1969, from Boelter Hall 3420, the school's main engineering building, Kline transmitted from the university's SDS Sigma 7 host computer to the Stanford Research Institute's SDS 940 host computer.
 The message text was the word "login"; the "l" and the "o" letters were transmitted, but the system then crashed.
 Hence, the literal first message over the ARPANET was "lo".
 About an hour later, having recovered from the crash, the SDS Sigma 7 computer effected a full "login".
 The first permanent ARPANET link was established on November 21, 1969, between the Interface Message Processor (IMP) at UCLA and the IMP at the Stanford Research Institute.
 By December 5, 1969, the initial four-node network was established.

-Subsequently, he managed the software team at UCLA — including Steve Crocker, Vint Cerf and Jon Postel — who developed the host-host protocol for the ARPANET, the Network Control Program (NCP).

-Kleinrock used the ARPANET for instant messaging from the U.S. to Larry Roberts in England in 1973 to request the return of his electric razor.
-At the time, use of the ARPANET for personal reasons was unlawful.
+Kleinrock used the ARPANET for instant messaging from the U.S. to Larry Roberts in England in 1973, employing the network for a modern every-day use.